andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ## Get Started

-Open Docker Desktop

-To start minikube run:
+### Prerequisits

+Once all docker and minikube are installed, the following steps can be used to get the prerequisits to deploy the application up and running:

+1. Start Docker (Open Docker Desktop)

+2. Next minikube should be started.
+To do this, run:

 ```bash
 minikube start --addons=ingress
 ```

-To run a Strimzi.io Kafka operator:
+3. Setup the Strimzi.io Kafka operator:

 ```bash
 helm repo add strimzi http://strimzi.io/charts/